VictoriaChoy/victoriachoy.github.io/teachingandlearning2.md

 <img src="engager s.gif" align="center"/>

+## Project-based Experiential Learning in a Hands-on Approach

 I have been practicing the **project-based** and **hands-on** approach since I began to teach at _EF_.
 I have designed a number of realia, teaching aids, and projects to engage students in effective learning with a **cost-effective** approach.
 I also rely on my personality and body language to engage early learners.
 Here are some examples.

 Laminated paper roulettes were used for phonics and counting toys with literacy.